 At the end of each year, the Chief Executive Officer reviews and recommends to the Compensation Committee the achievement of corporate, business unit and individual goals for the other named executive officers as well as any pay changes.
 With regard to pay changes, the Compensation Committee reviews the Chief Executive Officer's recommendations, may review competitive market data, and consults with a third party compensation consultant to the extent it deems appropriate.
 Recommendations for bonus awards and compensation changes for the Chief Executive Officer and all executive officers are approved by the Compensation Committee and are then ratified by the independent directors of the Board who qualify for membership on the Compensation Committee.
 All annual awards of options and restricted stock are generally effective on the date (usually in February each year) of ratification, but may be delayed to a date after such ratification if there is a pending announcement by the Company of material non-public information, such as an earnings release.
 The Compensation Committee has engaged Steven Hall & Partners, an executive compensation consulting firm, to provide it with advice and counsel on executive and board compensation, as well as competitive pay practices.
 Steven Hall & Partners did not provide any services directly to the Company or its management.
-The Company uses the services of FPL Associates, another compensation payment analysis and calculating the Black-Scholes value of the Company's options at year end.
+The Company uses the services of FPL Associates, another compensation consulting firm, to provide it with advice, competitive pay practices and data, compensation design work and other review services, including assistance with preparing a termination payment analysis and calculating the Black-Scholes value of the Company's options at year end.
 The Compensation Committee undertook an assessment of whether any material conflict of interest exists in connection with the services of Steven Hall & Partners to the Compensation Committee or the services of FPL Associates to management and concluded that there was no such material conflict of interest.